claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

 - To get name of page to match title
     - Click the three dots in the page browser on the right, and select properties

-## Google Docs - Linking to sub-sections
+### Google Docs - Linking to sub-sections

 - You can link to sections in the same doc by using
   - highlight => right-click => Link => Headings and bookmarks (at the bottom).
 - But if you want to link from one doc to another...
   - Insert => Bookmark
   - Then click the blue bookmark and right-click where it says Link, and choose "copy link address".

+### Google sheets on iphone

+- To see other sheets / tabs, get out of editing mode (click the green tick top left), and then they will appear at the bottom of the screen.

 ## How to make Zoom record individual voices locally